 When I teach about culture I use the analogy of a river that is constantly flowing and we are being swept along by it, the challenge for us as Christians is to discern when we should try to “swim upstream” and or get out of the river and intentionally put things back into the river (philosophy, good works, books, films, music, art) that will influence those down river (future generations.)
 As Christians we never have the luxury of merely enjoying culture but we must also think about culture and when we can challenge and change culture for the better.

 Also as Christians I think is time to put to bed these ridiculous assertions of a “War on Christmas” when none exist.
-In my estimation has been appropriated as a means of perpetuating a narrative of “us vs. them” or “Christian Nation” vs “Secular Society” which I think is a lot of hubbub over nonexistent threats specifically here in the United States.
+In my estimation, this has been appropriated as a means of perpetuating a narrative of “us vs. them” or “Christian Nation” vs “Secular Society.”
+I think this is a lot of hubbub over nonexistent threats.

 Jesus told us that the world would always be our enemy, so seeking a favored status for a particular religion or point of view, especially when our First Amendment guarantees than none should ever exist, which also means there isn’t a real threat to any religious liberties, shouldn’t be a priority.
 But rather, we should go about being the salt and light as Jesus told us and infiltrating every sphere of society with the gospel instead of seeking institutional power.